xertSuns1/braiins/open/hw/zynq-io-am1-s9/README.md

 IP core has 3 interrupt ports for signaling state of FIFO buffers:
 - irq_work_tx - is used for signaling if content of work transmit FIFO drop bellow value defined in register `IRQ_FIFO_THR`
 - irq_work_rx - is used for signaling if work receive FIFO contains at least one work response
-- irq_cmd_rx - is used for signaling if control receive FIFO contains at least one control response
+- irq_cmd_rx - is used for signaling if command receive FIFO contains at least one command response

 Interrupt ports represent value of flags IRQ_PEND_WORK_TX, IRQ_PEND_WORK_RX, IRQ_PEND_CMD_RX in status register masked by IRQ enable bits IRQ_EN_WORK_TX, IRQ_EN_WORK_RX and IRQ_EN_CMD_RX from control register.